Your preferences have been updated.

 Have a unique vacation experience by joining an underwater tour in Aruba by semi-submarine, real submarine, or sea trek.

 Aruba has in its proximity two private islands: Renaissance Island and De Palm Island.

 Join the fun of parasailing on Palm Beach and experience a feeling of exhilaration just as the parachute fills with air.

 Amp up your Caribbean vacation with exhilarating motorized water sports on the gorgeous coastline of Aruba.

-Catch your 'beauty of the ocean' and hop aboard one of many deep sea fishing charters in Aruba that hunt for game fish.
+Catch your 'beauty of the ocean' and hop aboard on one of the many deep sea fishing charters in Aruba that hunt for game fish.

-There are also companies specializing in SUP tours, taking you to the serene environs of the calm waters and mangrove lagoons along Aruba's southern fringe, which are ripe for exploration by paddle board.
-Soak in the the scenery—many of our exotic local and migratory bird species and other flora and fauna take up residence in this protected area that is under the watchful eye of our Arikok National Park.
+There are also companies specializing in SUP tours, taking you to the serene environs of the calm waters and mangrove lagoons along Aruba's southern fringe, which is ripe for exploration by paddleboard.
+Soak in the scenery—many of our exotic local and migratory bird species and other flora and fauna take up residence in this protected area that is under the watchful eye of our Arikok National Park.

 Aruba may not come to mind as the island with the best surfing in the Caribbean, but seasoned surfers appreciate the challenge of surfing in Aruba with our fast-breaking waves.
 Several surf breaks, most of them located along the north coast of the island, provide an ample supply of ridable waves, typically of decent size but choppy due to Aruba's strong trade winds.

 These waves are best navigated on a shortboard.
 Longboarders can often catch smaller waves with a longer, smoother ride at another one of the top Aruba surf spots, just offshore from Arashi Beach.
 Aruba has some of the most interesting Caribbean surfing spots.